This page is most definitely an editing work in progress 😉

 Thank you for that colorful scene Tormund.
 Here is another horn of mead for ya!

-And to round out those clever thoughts of Tormund’s, we have this:
+And to round out those clever thoughts of Tormund’s and how the woman responds, we have this:

 [Edd] “A clever lord, you.
 Ghost’s the better choice.
 I don’t have the teeth for biting wildlings anymore.”